EnterpriseDB/edb-ansible/roles/setup_replication/README.md

 1. Ansible
 2. postgresql_set Ansible Module - Utilized when creating aditional users during a Postgres Install.
 Only on main nodes.
+3. setup_repo - for repository installation
+4. install_dbserver - for installation of PostgreSQL/EPAS binaries.

 Role Variables
 --------------